Emory-AIMS/MULTIPAR/README.md

 MULTIPAR: Supervised Irregular Tensor Factorization Framework with Multi-task Learning

 By Yifei Ren, Jian Lou, Li Xiong, Joyce C. Ho, Xiaoqian Jiang and Sivasubramanium Bhavani 2021.
 Code for ``MULTIPAR: Supervised Irregular Tensor
-Factorization Framework with Multi-task Learnings".
-For The IEEE International Conference on Data Engineering 2022.
+Factorization Framework with Multi-task Learnings". https://arxiv.org/abs/2208.00993

 Before running the codes you need to install tensorflow https://www.tensorflow.org and pytorch https://pytorch.org/get-started/locally/ to run the code. you will also need to unzip the data file "extract3000.p".